mankinence/ImageResizer/README.md

 # ImageResizer
 An Anki add-on used to resize images, automatically or on command!
 Download on [AnkiWeb](https://ankiweb.net/shared/info/1214357311) or with add-on number 1214357311.

+Have feedback or contributions?
+See the [contributing page](CONTRIBUTING.md).

 <ul>
 <li><b>Update 1</b>: Add reset and log.
 Feb 8, 2016</li>
 <li><b>Update 2</b>: Now you can copy the image files and paste it without opening them.
 Dropping works too. <i>svg</i> files work now.
 Feb 10, 2016</li>